$E_{d(d)} \times \mathbb{R}^+$ Generalised Geometry, Connections and M theory: Conclusions and discussion

 The possibility of extending the formalism to the Kac--Moody algebras $E_{10}$ or $E_{11}$ is particularly intriguing.
-Since we assume an underlying manifold, the connection to the $E_{10}$ formalism of~\cite{e10} is less direct, as there the spacetime is emergent, the $E_{10}$ fields encoding a spatial gradient expansion around a spacetime point.
+Since we assume an underlying manifold, the connection to the $E_{10}$ formalism of~\cite{e10} is less direct, since there the spacetime is emergent, the $E_{10}$ fields encoding a spatial gradient expansion around a spacetime point.
 The $E_{11}$ formalism on the other hand starts with (an infinite number) of coordinates~\cite{west-coord} transforming in a particular representation $l_1$ (which corresponds to the generalised tangent space representation upon reduction to $\Edd$).
 One important question is how the dependence on these coordinates might be truncated to define eleven-dimensional supergravity.
-The results here would suggest one imposes a quadratic section condition~\eqref{eq:section-cond} projecting onto the corresponding $N^*$ representation defined by the appropriate node in the $E_{11}$ Dynkin diagram as described in section~\ref{sec:gen-tensor}.
-In the $O(d,d)$ case the section condition is directly related to the level-matching condition of the underlying string theory.
-Related constraints have been identified in the $E_{10}$ model in~\cite{DKN} and it would be interesting to study the relationship between these and the section condition.

-Another interesting possibility is that, if a generalised geometrical formulation can be found for $d>8$, it may be that the existence of the torsion-free compatible connection $\Dgen$ actually constrains the $\Hd$-structure.
-This is what happens, for instance, with conventional connections compatible with an almost complex structure, where the existence of a torsion-free compatible connection requires the structure to be integrable.
+The results here would suggest one imposes a quadratic section condition~\eqref{eq:section-cond} projecting onto the corresponding $N^*$ representation defined by the appropriate node in the $e_{11}$ Dynkin diagram as described in section~\ref{sec:gen-tensor}.
+Another very interesting possibility is that, if a generalised geometrical formulation can be found for $d>8$ it may be that the existence of the torsion-free compatible connection $\Dgen$ actually constrains the $\Hd$-structure.
+This is what happens for instance with conventional connections compatible with an almost complex structure, where the existence of a torsion-free compatible connections requires the structure to be integrable.
 Such a situation would impose differential conditions on the fields defining the coset $(\Edd\times\bbR^+)/\Hd$, perhaps truncating the infinite set to a finite number of independent components corresponding to the degrees of freedom of supergravity.
 This may be connected to the recent result~\cite{HKN} that, given fairly weak assumptions, only a finite number of the fields in the Kac--Moody algebra are propagating.